Sagebox/Sagebox-rs/README.md

 While not inherently needed for most applications, Sagebox is built on a high-performance, event-driven architecture that includes a full procedural layer that gives direct access to its full capabilities.

 This event-driven design means Sagebox supports fully event-driven programming by its own nature.
-The included procedural model is a feature that just about any applications can use as a powerful feature stemming from Sagebox's core event-driven design.
+The included procedural model is a feature that just about any application can use as a powerful feature stemming from Sagebox's core event-driven design, reducing need for an event-driven-GUI interface.

 Full access to the event-driven framework is currently being integrated into the Rust interface, with emphasis on memory safety, Rust idiomatic usage, and Borrow Checker requirements.